KevinTThomas/sle_activity_scrnaseq/README.md

 Additionally, to improve reproducibility and ease installation, a [Docker](https://docs.docker.com/get-docker/) container is provided.
-It can be retrieved using:s
+It can be retrieved using:

 `docker pull milescsmith/sle_activity_scrnaseq:4.1.2`

+The docker container is based on the [rocker/rstudio:4.1.2](https://hub.docker.com/r/rocker/rstudio) container and thus runs a version of RStudio appropriate for running the analysis notebooks.
 The dockerfile for building the above image can be found within this repository.

 Because of the size of the data, it is recommended that the analysis be run on a Linux workstation with multiple cores and at least 64 GB of RAM